 2 tablespoons sour cream

-Preheat the oven to 180°C/350°F. Butter a 20cm (8in) cake pan, line the bottom with baking paper, butter the paper as well and flour everything, removing the excess.
+Preheat the oven to 180°C/350°F. Butter a 20cm (8in) square cake pan, line the bottom with baking paper, butter the paper as well and flour everything, removing the excess.

 In a medium bowl, whisk together the flour, baking powder, cinnamon, cloves, baking soda and salt.